arapada/cse15l-lab-reports/lab3.md

 ...
 ```
 `$ grep -Eo '\b\w+ing\b' <file/directory>` prints out the file and it's line containing the suffix "-ing".
 This is useful because it can help with getting a specific word in mind but forgot the rest of the word.

+Source: ChatGPT by asking "how to use grep to only search words with specific suffix"

 Option: `-A <number>`